ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 Device Type operations
 ----------------------------------------------------

-Applications can use device type opertions to list all, create, delete, view and update device types in Internet of Things Foundation.
+Applications can use device type operations to list all, create, delete, view and update device types in Internet of Things Foundation.

 Refer to the Device Types section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the response model and code.